In late 2019, inspired by #vanlife, I decided to travel indefinitely while living out of a Subaru Outback.

-Having a bed platform creates a flat surface for the mattress and also has the added benefit of extra storage beneath the bed.
-Below are resources and inspiration I used to create my own bed platform.
+Having a bed platform creates a flat surface for a mattress and also has the added benefit of extra storage beneath the bed.
+Resources I used to build my own bed platform:

 - Nick John— Subaru Outback LIVING CONVERSION

-*Note that this is a full-size mattress (53″ x 72″), which is a little too wide to fit into a Subaru Outback.
-The width had to be cut down by 10″ in order to fit into the subie.
-This was easily done by removing the mattress cover and cutting the foam underneath with a kitchen knife.
+*Note that this is a full-size 53″ x 72″ mattress, which is a little too wide to fit into a Subaru Outback.
+The width was cut down by 10″ in order to fit into the car.
+You can do this by removing the mattress cover and cutting the foam underneath with a kitchen knife.
 The final mattress dimensions are 43″ x 72″.

-To be able to roll down the windows when it’s raining or snowing, I installed window deflectors.
-Subaru makes really sleek and easy-to-install OEM deflectors for Outbacks and other subies.
+To be able to roll down the windows when it’s raining or snowing, you can install window deflectors.
+Subaru makes sleek and straightforward to install OEM deflectors for Outbacks and other Subaru vehicles.

-OEM deflectors can be purchased online at better prices than at car dealers.
+You can buy OEM deflectors online at better prices than at car dealers.
 I got my deflectors at Subaru Online Parts.

-If you end up ordering and installing OEM window deflectors yourself, they will come with a set of installation instructions.
-Check out this video for an example of how deflectors are installed.
-Note that actual installation will vary depending on the subie’s model and year.
+Check out this video for an example installation.
+Note that installation varies depending on the car’s model and year.

 Primarily used in the world of car rallying, window vents are a way to allow for airflow while keeping windows rolled up and not having to use a car’s A/C system.
-These parts slide on top of your subie’s windows and have circular holes in them to allow for airflow.
-Additionally, the holes can have mesh in them to act as a bug/dust screen while still allowing airflow.
+These parts slide on top of your Subaru’s windows and have circular holes in them to allow for airflow.
+These holes can have mesh in them to act as a bug/dust screen while still allowing airflow.

-The windows vents I have were made by Billetworkz and have foam mesh in them.
+The window vents I have are from Billetworkz and have foam mesh in them.

-Windows vents are a rather obscure item to find.
-If you don’t have a shop nearby that can make them, and can’t find them online for your specific subie, here are a couple alternative options…
+Window vents are a rather obscure item to find.
+If you don’t have a shop nearby that can make them, and can’t find them online for your specific Subaru, here are a couple alternative options…

 - Use a one-size-fits-all sunshade like this.